30 Days of Serving and Sharing: Goodness & Kindness

 More ideas

 - Volunteer to read stories to children at a children’s home or a foster home.
-Or volunteer to read to someone whose vision prevents them from doing so.
+Or volunteer to read to someone with impaired vision.
 For book ideas, check here.

 - Make homemade cards for the mentally ill who live in a group home.